 - No QDIAs or QDIAs used incorrectly

-Next, explore the various auto-features with your clients and discuss how these features can help optimize their plans:
+Next, explore the various retirement plan auto features with those clients, and discuss how these features can help optimize their plans:

-- Auto-enrollment: Consider a 6-percent default contribution rate rather than the typical 3 percent.
-Opt-out rates are not significantly different.
+- Auto-enrollment: Consider a 6 percent default contribution rate rather than the typical 3 percent.

-- Auto-escalation: Consider using a higher annual increase rate of 2 percent rather than 1 percent; again, the opt-out rates are not significantly higher.
-You might aim higher with the annual increase cap amount, setting it between 10 percent and 15 percent.
+- Auto-escalation: Consider using a higher annual increase rate of 2 percent rather than 1 percent.
+You might also aim higher with the annual increase cap amount, setting it between 10 percent and 15 percent.

 - Re-enrollment: Discuss the appropriateness of the plan’s QDIA with respect to the plan goals and objectives, and emphasize the importance of reviewing it periodically using a documented process.

-An effective and thorough plan for communicating the changes to employees is critical to success.
+An effective and thorough plan for communicating changes to employees is critical to success.

 - Be sure to get buy-in from the plan sponsor’s human resources department and other senior managers, so they become program advocates and can help address any employee questions or concerns.

-- A strong opt-out communications program for those employee segments being affected is vital.
+- A strong opt-out communications program is vital.
 This will help ensure that participants aren’t surprised by actions taken on their behalf.
 These communications are also an opportunity to communicate the rationale for why the plan is being changed and how the changes will help plan participants meet their retirement income goals.

-- Try to ensure that it is easy for any eligible participants to opt out of any automatic plan features.
-Plan sponsors will need to remind eligible employee segments and supplement the outreach with educational meetings to help ensure that employees understand the plan changes and actions they can take.
+- Try to ensure that it is easy for any eligible participants to opt out of any retirement plan auto features.
+Plan sponsors will need to remind eligible employee segments and supplement the outreach with educational meetings to help employees understand the plan changes and actions they can take.